iKrushYou/react-global-persistent-state-example/README.md

 ## Basic App Set-Up
 In this example, we're going to have a simple website where you have some info on the user that you want to persist.
 In the real world, you might want to store this info in a database and pull it through an API - in which case you could just simply store the sessionId or token.
 For this example, we'll have a home page which displays the user's currently set info and an edit view (separate component) which, well… does just that.

-If copy/pasting is too much, here's [a sandbox of the current state](https://codesandbox.io/s/interesting-voice-dkbcm).
+If copy/pasting is too much, here's [the git repo](https://github.com/iKrushYou/react-global-persistent-state-example/tree/master/examples/1-basic-setup) or a [CodeSandbox](https://codesandbox.io/s/interesting-voice-dkbcm) of the current state.

 ##### index.js
 ```javascript